TheOliG/CppMakemoreNeuralNet/README.md

 ## Project Structure

 - `version_1`
-   - `main.cpp`: The main file that is used to format the sample data and perform forwards pass.
-   - `Node.cpp`: The implementation of a "node" which is used to store gradients and data.
-   - `CompGraph.cpp`: The implementation of the computational graph.
-   - `encoding.cpp`: Does the character encoding.
-   - `gpuMatMul.cu`: The CUDA implemetation of a matrix multiplication
-   - `makefile`: The makefile used to compile the project.
-   - `names.txt`: Sample training data containing a large sample of names.
-   - `README.md`: Project documentation.
 - `version_2`
+- `version_3`
    - `main.cpp`: The main file that is used to format the sample data and perform forwards pass.
    - `Node.cpp`: The implementation of a "node" which is used to store gradients and data.
    - `CompGraph.cpp`: The implementation of the computational graph.
    - `encoding.cpp`: Does the character encoding.
-   - `gpuOperationInterface.cu`: The CuBLAS matrix multiplication interface
+   - `gpuOperationInterface.cu`: Custom CuBLAS interface
+   - `nodeOperations.cu`: Forward and backward passes for the computational graph
    - `makefile`: The makefile used to compile the project.
 - `names.txt`: Sample training data containing a large sample of names.
 - `README.md`: Project documentation.
 ## Getting Started